cloudmesh/cloudmesh-mpi/doc/chapters/wsl.md

 Make sure not to just give an empty passphrase but chose a secure one.

 Next run in Powershell

 > ```
 > ps$ wsl.exe --set-version Ubuntu20.04 2
+> ```

-Now you're able to use the Ubuntu distro freely.
-Application will be in your shortcut menu in start.
+Now you are able to use the Ubuntu distro freely.
+The WSL2 application will be in your shortcut menu in `Start`.